unique-subedi/active-operator-learning/README.md

 4. Produce a plot showing how the mean squared error (computed on 100 test samples) decays as the number of training samples increases.

-If you notice any bugs in the code, please feel free to report them at subedi@umich.edu.
+If you notice any bugs in the code, please send me a quick email at subedi@umich.edu.